Dairy food transport vehicles

 see instead dairy collection and transport.

-Operators of dairy food transport vehicles need to:
+Operators of dairy food transport vehicles are required to:

 You must not begin operations until you are informed that your licence application has been processed.
 If the premises are found to be operating without a licence, enforcement action may be taken.